flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 unique indexes on `localEventId`, `originEventId` and `objectId` fields.

 Snapshots storage would have an index on `[ objectId, version ]` pair and any other fields we want to query or search.
-For example a `User` object might have a full-text index on the `fullName` field.
+For example, a `User` object might have a full-text index on the `fullName` field.

 As to the concrete storage engines.
-In the web browser IndexedDB fits perfectly, on a mobile device SQLite does the job.
+In the web browser, IndexedDB fits perfectly, on a mobile device SQLite does the job.
 I've had some experience with MongoDB, MSSql Server, MySQL.
 All work fine.